micahwoods/atcweb3/content/project/shiny-apps/index.md

 ### [Make a GP avatar for your location](https://paceturf.shinyapps.io/GPAvatar/)

 This app from [PACE Turf](https://www.paceturf.org/) generates a downloadable avatar that shows two lines -- blue and red.
 Blue is the cool-season growth potential through the year, and red is the warm season growth potential.
+We put this together in a hackathon when I visited PACE Turf headquarters a few years ago.